JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 The process to get the sequencing done took over three weeks:

-- One week to collect a biopsy sample for sequencing
+- One week to collect a biopsy sample and perform sequencing
 - One week for results
 - One more week to schedule and attend an oncologist appointment